-The Highways Agency has announced it is to crack down on people who use the hard shoulder for situations other than an emergency.
+Highways Agency to crack down on hard shoulder abuse

 Launched yesterday as a joint initiative between the Agency and the Central Motorway Police Group (CMPG), the scheme will initially monitor use of the hard shoulder on motorways around Birmingham.